AdobeDocs/experience-manager-core-components.en/help/email/introduction.md

 ---
 title: Email Core Components Introduction
-description: Author compelling email content using the flexibility of the Email Core Components and deliver it with the power of Adobe Campaign.
+description: Create compelling email content using the flexibility of the Email Core Components and deliver it with the power of Adobe Campaign.
 role: Architect, Developer, Admin, User
 ---

 # Email Core Components Introduction {#email-core-components-introduction}

-Author compelling email content using the flexibility of the Email Core Components and deliver it with the power of Adobe Campaign.
+Create compelling email content using the flexibility of the Email Core Components and deliver it with the power of Adobe Campaign.

 ## Overview {#overview}